 The following ideal conditions (for both humidity and temperature) are specific to indoor cannabis growing:

-You can continue with the humidity and temperature in the early flowering stage.
-However, decreasing the humidity levels below 40% can induce increased resin growth which improves flavor and appearance, as well as improves yield.
+This can lead to more potent buds, crusted with sparkly trichomes.
 However, this step can also induce more stress to the plant and should be done slowly ~1% at a time and observing the crop’s reaction.

 Tweaking the humidity and temperature doesn’t stop as soon as you gather your cannabis harvest for the season.
 After drying the cannabis materials, you would have to store or cure your cannabis to prepare it for the production process of whatever type of product you would like to produce.